acromarcopolo/GetCleanCourseProject/README.2.txt

 ==================================================================
-"Getting & Cleaning Data Course Project" (Coursera.com) Is my work for week4's peer-graded assignement, based on the Dataset described below
+"Getting & Cleaning Data Course Project" (Coursera.com) This is my work for week4's peer-graded assignement, based on the Dataset described below
 ==================================================================
 Human Activity Recognition Using Smartphones Dataset